 Materials may be submitted electronically to: Steve_Dworkin@baylor.edu

-Baylor University is a private not-for-profit university affiliated with the Baptist General Convention of Texas.
-As an Affirmative Action/Equal Opportunity employer, Baylor is committed to compliance with all applicable anti-discrimination laws, including those regarding age, race, color, sex, national origin, marital status, pregnancy status, military service, genetic information, and disability.
-As a religious educational institution, Baylor is lawfully permitted to consider an applicant’s religion as a selection criterion.
+Baylor is an Affirmative Action/Equal Opportunity employer and complies with all applicable anti-discrimination laws, including those regarding age, race, color, sex, national origin, veterans, genetic information, and disability.
+As a religious educational institution affiliated with the Baptist General Convention of Texas, Baylor is lawfully permitted to consider an applicant's religion among its selection criteria.
 Baylor encourages women, minorities, veterans and individuals with disabilities to apply.